My ten favorite personal loans sites for p2p online loans and bad credit personal loans

 - High pressure sales for personal loans.
 You have the right to look around for the best deal on a personal loan, especially bad credit loans.
 Anyone trying to push you into their loan is just trying to make a buck.

 - Personal loan funding is not guaranteed.
 Any website that guarantees funding for your bad credit personal loan is probably running a loan scam.
 Many of the online lenders in the list can loan to almost any credit but they won’t guarantee it because it’s just not possible.

 It’s always best to give yourself a few months to improve your credit score before taking out a bad credit peer loan.
-Increasing your credit score by just 30 or 40 points could save hundreds on loan interest.
+Increasing your credit score by just 30 or 40 points could save hundreds on loan interest and you won’t need a co-signer on your loan.
 A lot of times when you need a cash advance, this isn’t possible.

 Use these bad credit personal loans sites in the meantime until you can build your credit score to get lower rates from other lenders.
 Make sure you check out the p2p lending comparison table to see which peer lending site is best for your needs and take advantage of the fact that there is no cost to apply for a peer loan.
 Don't forget to check out social lending if you think you can fund your loan through family and friends.
 The p2p application process won’t affect your credit score until you accept a loan so make sure you shop around for the lowest rate.

 Richard A. Conklin says

 I have created a bad situation for myself as a result of gambling debt.I have taken out payday loans to cover it and now it seems like I’m working to just pay the interest on the loans and not getting out from under them.
 I’m seeking a $2000 to $3000 loan to help me get through and past this.
 I would appreciate any advice on which type of loan would be best to seek.
 My credit score is 579